 Elsevier acknowledges reviewers’ invaluable contribution to the progress of science.
 Elsevier’s reviewer recognition program aims to engage reviewers and reward them for the work they do.
 The program features several projects and experiments:

 The time, energy and expertise that reviewers contribute to validating the work of their peers is vital to the advancement of the academic community.
 Elsevier’s reviewer recognition platform provides reviewers with a means of publicly showcasing their efforts and receiving credit for their work.

 The platform offers reviewers a personalized profile page, documenting their reviewing history.
-If a reviewer has completed at least one review in two years, they become a "recognized reviewer".
-"Outstanding reviewer" status is awarded to those who belong to the top 10th percentile in terms of the number of completed reviews for a specific journal in two years.
+If a reviewer has completed at least one review, they become a "recognized reviewer".
 Editors can also personally select and recognize reviewers who have submitted high-quality reports and award them with a "certificate of excellence" and other perks.

 Reviewers can download review certificates, end of year review reports and electronic signature via the platform.
 Reviewers can also volunteer to review for their favourite Elsevier journals.